 - 2 tsp (10ml) Vanilla Extract

-In a suitable sized saucepan add all the ingredients except for the butter (See tips) and vanilla extract.
+- In a medium-sized heavy-bottom saucepan add all the ingredients except for the butter (See tips) and vanilla extract.

-At this point add your sugar thermometer to the pan and increase the heat a little too slowly bring the mixture to the boil.
+- Add your sugar thermometer to the pan and increase the heat a little, too slowly bring the mixture to a boil.
 You need to bring the fudge up to a temperature of 116C (240F) this is known as the soft ball stage.

-As the temperature rises stir the fudge occasionally so that the mixture does not stick and burn.
-When the fudge reaches 116C remove from the heat and add the butter, vanilla extract and allow the butter to melt.
-Do not stir at this point and allow the fudge temperature to fall to 110C.
+- As the temperature rises stir the fudge occasionally so that the mixture does not stick and burn.
+When the fudge reaches 116C remove from the heat and add the butter and vanilla extract allowing the butter to melt.
+Do not stir until the fudge temperature has fallen to 110C.
 (See tips)

-Beat vigorously until the fudge becomes really thick and has lost its glossy shine by which time the fudge will have become nice and thick.
+- Beat vigorously until the fudge becomes thick and has lost its glossy shine by which time the fudge will have become nice and thick.

 - It is this process of beating the fudge mixture which is really very important as this is what creates the small sugar crystals that give you that smooth and creamy texture that you are looking for.